Generation of frequency-bin-encoded dual-rail cluster states via time-frequency multiplexing of microwave photonic qubits: Localizable entanglement

 \section{Localizable entanglement}

 Localizable entanglement~(LE) has been used to estimate how much entanglement remains between different modes of the generated state~\cite{verstraete2004entanglement,popp2005localizable,schwartz2016deterministic}.
-The LE between two modes can be calculated by applying local projective measurements to all other modes.
+The LE between two modes can be calculated by the following steps. \begin{enumerate} \item First, we apply local projective measurements to all other modes. \item Then, we calculate the negativity within the reduced two-mode system. \item LE is defined as the expectation value of negativity over all the possible projective measurement outcomes. \end{enumerate}

 We need to choose projection operators to calculate the LE between modes.
 In this section, we will explain how to choose the projection operators for the dual-rail cluster states we generated based on the case of an ideal state.
 This choice gives us a good lower bound of the LE for the non-ideal state we generated in the experiment~\cite{sunada2024efficient}.